-It tells a story.
 Using clip art and numbers to create a collage of essentially disjointed data doesn’t help your reader.
-The graphic should tell a story or answer a question (the reason we’re reading all this data).
+The graphic should tell a story or answer a question (the reason we’re reading all this data), or articulate thought leadership.
 You should be able to describe it in a sentence, and the sentence can’t be, “There’s a lot of information about X.”

-The design serves the data.
 In the quick, easy, and unremarkable infographics, the illustrations seem an afterthought.
 At the other end of the spectrum, check out this interactive New York Times graphic on the distribution of Olympic medals.
 (Screen shot below, but really, go look at the interactivity.)
 It’s busy and multilayered, but there’s nothing there that isn’t part of the information delivery—which has been rethought and rendered in a visual way, rather than merely putting clip art next to a number.
 It’s a (no doubt costly) thing of beauty.
-Another fine, less elaborate example: This graphical representation of the most prescribed psychiatric drugs in the United States.
+Another fine, less elaborate infographic example: this graphical representation of the most prescribed psychiatric drugs in the United States.